course-dprep/imdb-votes-vs-ratings/README.md

 Each model’s results are supported by visualizations, allowing a clear interpretation of linearity, curvature, and moderation effects.

 ## Preview of Findings

-The analyses reveal a clear **non-linear (quadratic)** relationship between the number of votes and IMDb ratings.
+The analyses reveal the following:
+- An clear **non-linear (quadratic)** relationship between the number of votes and IMDb ratings.
-Titles with very few or very many votes tend to have **higher ratings on average**, while moderately popular titles receive more balanced evaluations.
+- Titles with very few or very many votes tend to have **higher ratings on average**, while moderately popular titles receive more balanced evaluations.

 This pattern supports the **polarization hypothesis**: strong opinions drive engagement at both ends of the quality spectrum.

 Further, the results show that the relationship differs by both **genre** and **content form**.